-^{} The term 'investment contract' is an informal term used for ease of discussion.
+\ The term 'investment contract' is an informal term used for ease of discussion.
 It refers to a financial instrument that does not meet the definition of an insurance contract.

-IG Exa IG Example 1: Application of the definition of an insurance contract act type Treatment in phase I 1.11 Contract that requires specified payments to reimburse the holder for a loss it incurs because a specified debtor fails to make payment when due under the original or modified terms of a debt instrument.
-The contract may have various legal forms (e.g. insurance contract, financial guarantee or letter of Insurance contract.
-Within the scope of the SB-FRS, unless the contract was entered into or retained on the transfer of financial assets or financial liabilities within the scope of SB-FRS 39.
-If the issuer's accounting policies do not require it to recognise a liability at inception, the liability adequacy test in paragraphs 15-19 of the SB- credit).
-FRS may be particularly relevant.
+IG Example 1: Application of the definition of an insurance contract Contract type Treatment in phase I 1.11 Contract that requires the issuer to make specified payments to reimburse the holder for a loss it incurs because a specified debtor fails to make payment when due under the original or modified terms of a debt instrument.
+The contract may have various legal forms (e.g. insurance contract, guarantee or letter of credit).
+Insurance contract, but within the scope of SB-FRS 39, not SB-FRS 104.
+However, if the issuer has previously asserted explicitly that it regards such contracts as insurance contracts and has used accounting applicable to insurance contracts, the issuer may elect to apply either SB-FRS 39 and SB-FRS 32 or SB-FRS 104 to such financial guarantee contracts. letter or credity.
 The legal form of the contract does not affect its recognition and measurement.
-1.12 A financial guarantee that does not, as a precondition for payment, require that the holder is exposed to, and has incurred a loss on, the failure of the debtor to make payments on the guaranteed asset when due.
-An example of such a contract is one that requires payments in response to changes in a specified credit rating or credit index.
+Accounting by the holder of such a contract is excluded from the scope of SB-FRS 39 and SB-FRS 104 (unless the contract is a reinsurance contract).
+Therefore, paragraphs 10-12 of SB-FRS 8 Accounting Policies, Changes in Accounting Estimates and Errors apply.
+Those paragraphs specify criteria to use in developing an accounting policy if no SB-FRS applies specifically to an item.
+1.12 A credit-related guarantee that does not, as a precondition for payment, require that the holder is exposed to, and has incurred a loss on, the failure of the debtor to make payments on the guaranteed asset when due.
+An example of such a guarantee is one that requires payments in response to changes in a specified credit rating or credit index.
 Not an insurance contract.
-Within the scope of SB-FRS 39.
+A derivative within the scope of SB-FRS 39.
 1.13 Guarantee fund established by contract.
 The contract requires all participants to pay contributions to the fund so that it can meet obligations incurred by participants (and, perhaps, others).
 Participants would typically be from a single industry, e.g. insurance, banking or travel.
 The contract that establishes the guarantee fund is an insurance contract (see IG Example 1.11).
 1.14 Guarantee fund established by law.
 The commitment of participants to contribute to the fund is not established by a contract, so there is no insurance contract.
-Within the scope of SB-FRS 37 Provisions, Contingent Liabilities and Contingent Assets .
+Within the scope of SB-FRS 37 Provisions, Contingent Liabilities and Contingent Assets.
 1.15 Residual value insurance or residual value guarantee.
 Guarantee by one party of the fair value at a future date of a non-financial asset held by a beneficiary of the insurance or guarantee.
 Insurance contract within the scope of the SB-FRS (unless changes in the condition of the asset have an insignificant effect).
 The risk of changes in the fair value of the non-financial asset is not a financial risk because the fair value reflects not only changes in market prices for such assets (a financial variable) but also the condition of the specific asset held (a non-financial variable).
 However, if the contract compensates the beneficiary only for changes in market prices and not for changes in the condition of the beneficiary's asset, the contract is a derivative and within the scope of SB-FRS 39.
-Residual value guarantees given by a lessee under a finance lease are within the scope of SB- FRS 17 Leases. commuea
+Residual value guarantees given by a lessee under a finance lease are within the scope of SB-FRS 17 Lease s. continued